ChrisSchulze/portfolio/portfolio/works/compo.md

 ### Solution

 We came up with a brand pattern that consists of adaptive, leaflike structures.
-They can be used as text stages or backgrounds and are highly recognizable.
-Also I proposed a new set of fonts and a new image world.
+I also proposed a new set of fonts and a new image world.
 Regarding content strategy we went for gardening stories, knowledge and DIY manuals.
-Which would channel users to COMPO's prefered partners.

 ![](/upload/compo_image_3.jpg)